bchaugt/aws-modernization-with-contrastsecurity/content/_index.md

 </p>

 ### Objectives
-- Learn the basics of aplication security
+- Learn the basics of application security
 - Gain familiarity with Contrast Security
 - Learn how to add security to an application deployed on AWS Fargate